cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - OPRF(P-256, SHA-256), HKDF-SHA-256, HMAC-SHA-256, SHA-256, Scrypt(32768,8,1), P-256

-Future configurations may specify different combinations of dependent algorithms, with the following consideration.
-The size of AKE public and private keys -- `Npk` and `Nsk`, respectively -- must adhere to an output length limitations of the KDF Expand function.
+Future configurations may specify different combinations of dependent algorithms, with the following considerations:

+1. The size of AKE public and private keys -- `Npk` and `Nsk`, respectively -- must adhere to an output length limitations of the KDF Expand function.
 If HKDF is used, this means Npk, Nsk <= 255 * Nx, where Nx is the output size of the underlying hash function.
 See {{RFC5869}} for details.
+1. The output size of the Hash function SHOULD be long enough to produce a key for MAC of suitable length.
+For example, if MAC is HMAC-SHA256, then `Nh` could be the 32 bytes.

 # Security Considerations {#security-considerations}